 âMovingâ a unit into a more powerful instance

-We can apply the same strategy to migrate etcd unit onto an instance type with more RAM by applying a constraint when executing add-machine
+We can apply the same strategy to migrate etcd unit onto an instance type with more RAM by applying a constraint when executing add-machine:

-Adding a machine with a mem
+Adding a machine with a mem constraint

 juju add-machine --constraints mem=8G # Output: "created machine 3"